jumaa0/API-Integration/README.md

 Testing

    Use unittest framework for testing the project components.
    Write test cases to cover different scenarios such as API call failures, data validation, and database operations.
    Use mock library to simulate API responses and database interactions for testing purposes.
    Run tests regularly to ensure the project's correctness and reliability.

+Documentation
+[Documentation.pdf]

 Contributing